Skip to main content

 pnpm start

-The server handles the full MCP protocol over Streamable HTTP from this single endpoint:
+Your local endpoint is http://localhost:8000/mcp.
+The production URL must use HTTPS.
+The server handles the MCP protocol over Streamable HTTP from this single endpoint:

-- Tool and resource manifests, read by the host on connection
+• Tool and resource discovery, read by the host when it connects or refreshes metadata

 Verify the server is running: